zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/09-sinhala-google.md

 [APZ 33.11] (# apz33.11) # apz33.11 .ref .apz} "The sin he committed was himself
 Dirty.
 He cleanses himself of sin that he did not commit.
-Purity and Impurity does not cleanse one another. ”This is the Blessed One Preached by.
+Purity and Impurity does not cleanse one another.
+"This is the Blessed One Preached by.

 [APZ 33.12] (# apz33.12) # apz33.12 .ref .apz} "Brahman is the same.